 Richard Somerville is a Science Director for Climate Communication.
 He is a climate scientist and Distinguished Professor Emeritus and Research Professor at Scripps Institution of Oceanography at the University of California, San Diego.

 Ken Caldeira is an atmospheric scientist in the Department of Global Ecology at the Carnegie Institution at Stanford University.

 Bill Chameides is Nicholas Professor of the Environment and the former Dean of the Nicholas School of the Environment at Duke University.

-Julia Cole is a professor of Geosciences and Atmospheric Sciences at the University of Arizona.
+Julia Cole is a professor of Earth and Environmental Science at the University of Michigan.